Smithsonian/cheby_checker/README.md

 # cheby_checker
-Python code related to orbital ephemeris calculations (for solar system objects) using fast chebysheb polynomial representations.
+Python code related to orbital ephemeris calculations (for solar system objects) using fast Chebyshev polynomial representations.

 ## Installation / prerequisites
- - A containerized approach has been set up to take care of
-   - Installing all of the REBOUND/REBOUNDx NBody stuff
-   - Installing all other python dependencies
- - See cheby_container for more details of how to use
- - Git LFS should be instantiated in your repo:
+ - Git LFS should be instantiated in your clone of this repo:
    ```bash
    # sudo apt install git-lfs # if needed
    git lfs install